jstabille/kickstarter-analysis/README.md

 # An Analysis of Kickstarter Campaigns
 An analysis of historical Kickstarter campaigns, focused on theater projects, to better understand how our client Louise's recent campaign compares to other similar campaigns.

-## Overview of Project
+## Purpose
 The objective of this analysis is to provide our client, Louise, with historical information on Kickstarter campaigns similar to her campaign.
 With this analysis, our client will have a better comprehension of how different campaigns fared about their launch dates and how this information could be used to help make a campaign successful.

-## Purpose

 ### Analysis and Challenges
 Our analysis focused primarily on the launch date and campaign goals, as these are variables that we can control, and affect the success of a campaign.